saleor/app-sdk/docs/debugging.md

 ## Namespaces

-Use namespace name to enable debug logs for each module
+Use the namespace name to enable debug logs for each module.

 | Namespace name | Description                                        |
 | -------------- | -------------------------------------------------- |